 - Any squamous cell carcinoma and basal cell carcinoma in an anatomic location that requires tissue conservation for optical reconstruction.

-- Radiation-induced squamous cell carcinoma.
+- Radiation-induced squamous cell.

 - Squamous cell carcinomas on the scalp and nail bed.